-On initial recognition, a financial asset is classified as measured at: amortised cost, or FVOCI.
+On initial recognition, a financial asset is classified as measured at: amortised cost, or fair value through other comprehensive income ("FVOCI").

-A debt instrument is measured at FVOCI only if it meets both of the following conditions and is not designated as at FVTPL:
+A debt instrument is measured at FVOCI only if it meets both of the following conditions and is not designated as at fair value through profit or loss ("FVPL"):

-- the asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and - the contractual terms of the financial asset give rise on specified dates to cash flows that are SPPI.
+- the asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and - the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payment of principal and interest ("SPPI").